 I. Love.
 Them.

-Here’s the low down on this gluten free breakfast
+Here’s the low down on these healthy breakfast cookies

 The most time consuming part is of these gluten free breakfast cookies is soaking the oats.